 But Jesus knew their thoughts and said to them: “Every kingdom divided against itself is brought to desolation, and every city or house divided against itself will not stand. –

-On November 3, 2020 we are literally voting for the soul of this county.
-We are the coalition of the righteous and we must rise and defeat them before it is too late.
-We must show them that we are moving forward as one country not backward.
+On November 3, 2020, we are voting for the soul of this county.
+We are the coalition of the righteous, and we must rise and defeat them before it is too late.
+We must show them that we are moving forward as one country, not backward.
 Forward to a country where:

 Racism based on the color of one skin is fading away.